• WRITING

 When led by a good yoga teacher, we’ll find words of encouragement and encounter something that we will not hear in other places.
 This “something” is embedded deep in yoga’s reforming curriculum where we find asana a positive but not necessarily easy pursuit.

 Yoga’s teaching of ethics contains many ingredients.
 One not often talked of, but present like the yeast in bread – a small ingredient that raises the dough – is love.
-Love is the dynamic force of yoga’s recipe for change, the ingredient which creates healing for mind, body, and spirit.
+Love is the dynamic force of yoga’s recipe for change, an ingredient creating healing for mind, body, and spirit.
 One key aspect of this ingredient proclaims to us that we are worthy of self-care while simultaneously teaching us what it is and how to apply it in our lives.

 In savasana, yogis dip into a deep pool of love as they sink into the mat and their full body weight rests heavy and still.
 That’s when we remind ourselves to replace thoughts of self-recrimination and judgment with thoughts of praise and even love for ourselves and others.
 Recently, as the class was released into a state of savasana, the teacher said, “Let love fall upon your spine.”